-AP was supported by the European Research Council through the ERC Starting Grant “Towards Future Interfaces With Tuneable Adhesion By Dynamic Excitation”— SURFACE, under the funding programme Horizon Europe (FP/2021–2027), ERC Grant Agreement ID: 101039198, DOI: 10.3030/101039198.
-A.P. was supported by Regione Puglia (Italy), project ENOVIM (CUP: D95F21000910002) granted within the call ”Progetti di ricerca scientifica innovativi di elevato standard internazionale” (art.
+A.P. was supported by the European Union (ERC-2021-STG, “Towards Future Interfaces With Tuneable Adhesion By Dynamic Excitation” — SURFACE, Project ID: 101039198, CUP: D95F22000430006).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+A.P. was partially supported by Regione Puglia (Italy), project ENOVIM (CUP: D95F21000910002) granted within the call ”Progetti di ricerca scientifica innovativi di elevato standard internazionale” (art.
 22 della legge regionale 30 novembre 2019, n.
 52 approvata con A.D. n.
 89 of 10-02-2021, BURP n.
 25 del 18-02-2021).
-AP and MC acknowledge support from the Italian Ministry of Education, University and Research (MIUR) under the program “Departments of Excellence” (L.232/2016).
+A.P. and M.C. acknowledge support by the Italian Ministry of University and Research (MUR) under the programme “Department of Excellence” Legge 232/2016 (Grant No. CUP - D93C23000100001).